wangerekaharun/StreamComposeAttachments/README.md

 Here's what the code above does:

 1. Annotating the function using the `@Composable`  annotation.
-This lets you build the component's UI programmatically as opposed to the previous way of using XML.
+This lets you build the component's UI as opposed to the previous way of using XML.
 2. The function takes `AttachmentState`  as an argument. `AttachmentState` is a class that handles the state of the attachment.
 It has a `MessageItem` which contains all the information about a particular attachment.
-3. This stores the `showPassword` in memory of the composable by using the `remember` composable.
-This value is observable which triggers a recomposition of the composable when the value changes.
+3. This stores `showPassword` in memory of the composable by using the `remember` composable.
+This value triggers a recomposition of the composable when the value changes.
 4. Looks for messages whose `type` is password from the `AttachmentState`.
 5. This is composable for inputs.
 Here, the value of the `OutlinedTextField` is set by getting the `extraData` that was passed to the attachment.
 Notice that the `visualTransformation` and `trailingIcon` are dependent on the value of `showPassword`.
 This helps in toggling the password visibility.

-Now that you already have the view that is supposed to render your attachment, next is creating the custom `AttachmentFactory`
+Now that you already have the view that will render your attachment, next is creating the custom `AttachmentFactory`

 ## Creating Custom Password AttachmentFactory